ankitbansal/octopress/source/_posts/2013-11-08-understanding-this-keyword-in-javascript.markdown

 description: "Understanding this keyword in javascript"
 ---

-Many developers find it difficult to understand 'this' keyword in javascript.
-This is more often with developers coming from java background as the way 'this' works in java is quiet different from that in javascript.
-While in java, 'this' refers to the object whose method is being called.
-In javascript, 'this' refers to the object in whose context method is invoked also called ‘current execution context’.
+Many developers find it difficult to understand *this* keyword in javascript.
+Its more often with developers coming from java background as the way *this* works in java is quiet different from that in javascript.
+While in java, *this* refers to the object whose method is being called.
+In javascript, *this* refers to the object in whose context method is invoked also called ‘current execution context’.
 In this article, I will try to clear up some of the confusions by going through various examples.
-Before we dive into how 'this' is determined, let's understand what is execution context.
+Before we dive into how *this* is determined, let's understand what is execution context.

 ### Execution Context: ###
 When a javascript code run, the environment in which it is evaluated is called execution context.
-All javascript code is guaranteed to run in the execution context.
+All javascript code is guaranteed to run in some execution context.
 By default, execution context is global.

 When a javascript function is called, a new execution context is created and is pushed to the top of the execution stack.
-If you call another function inside this current function, it will create a new execution context and  push it to the top of execution stack.
+If another function is called inside current function, it will create a new execution context and  push it to the top of execution stack.
 Once the function completes execution, its execution context is popped off making new execution context to the context below it.

-The thing to understand is, every time execution context is changed, 'this' gets reassigned to the object in whose execution context is invoked.
+The thing to understand is, every time execution context is changed, *this* gets reassigned to the object in whose execution context is invoked.

-Without further delay, let’s go through some of the examples to make it clear:
+Let’s go through some of the examples to make it clear:

 ### Global Context ###
 ``` javascript